windingtree/org.id/README.md

 We can update the logic of Entrypoint, Segment Directory or Organization while keeping their public address the same and **without touching any data**.

+**Who is the proxy admin on mainnet?**
+The proxies are administered by a 2/5 multisignature wallet, the ENS address is [proxyowner.windingtree.eth](https://etherscan.io/enslookup?q=proxyowner.windingtree.eth).

+**Who is the owner wt contracts deployed on mainnet?**
+The WindingTreeEntrypoint, OrganizationFactory and Segments are owned by a 3/5 multisignature wallet, the ENS address is [windingtree.eth](https://etherscan.io/enslookup?q=windingtree.eth).

 **Can you change the Organization data structure?**